Scroll to navigation

 RETURN VALUE

-All routines return the integer ERR upon failure and an OK (SVr4 specifies only “an integer value other than ERR”) upon successful completion.
+All of these functions return the integer OK upon successful completion.
+(SVr4 specifies only “an integer value other than ERR”) If unsuccessful, they return ERR.

 X/Open defines no error conditions.